melodyfschwenk/spatial-navigation-web/README.md

 ## Participant Instructions

 1. **Access the Task**: Navigate to the provided URL
-2. **Enter Information**: Fill in participant ID, age, gender, and handedness
+2. **Enter Information**: Fill in initials, participant group, age, gender, and handedness
 3. **Respond Using Controls**: On keyboards press arrow keys; on touch devices use the on-screen D-pad
 4. **Practice Phase**: Complete 4 practice trials with feedback
 5. **Main Experiment**: Complete 9 blocks of 15 trials each